 Faculty of Arts

-The regulations for this graduate diploma are to be read in conjunction with all other relevant statutes and regulations including the Academic Statutes and Regulations.
+The regulations for this degree are to be read in conjunction with all other relevant statutes and regulations including the Academic Statutes and Regulations.

 1 In order to be admitted to this programme, a student needs to have:

-b completed the requirements for any other degree approved by Senate or its representative
+b completed the requirements for the Postgraduate Diploma in Theology with at least Merit, or an equivalent qualification as approved by Senate or its representative

 Duration and Total Points Value